sandbox-quantum/Tangelo/README.rst

 If the installation of a dependency fails and the reason is not obvious, we suggest installing that dependency separately with ``pip``\ , before trying again.

-You can also add the path to this folder to your ``PYTHONPATH`` environment variable to facilitate your own developments.

 Optional dependencies
 ^^^^^^^^^^^^^^^^^^^^^

 Tangelo enables users to target various backends.
 In particular, it integrates quantum circuit simulators such as ``qulacs``\ , ``qiskit``\ , ``cirq`` or ``qdk``.
 We leave it to you to install the packages of your choice.
 Most packages can be installed through pip in a straightforward way: